If you are interested in joining one of the Circles, please contact email@example.com

 Physical prints are circulated for constructive critique amongst the Print Circle members.
 The optimal number of members in each circle is 8 - 10 people.
 2 or 3 pouches are circulated concurrently, each person being asked to try and turn the pouch around in 2 weeks (maximum 3 weeks).

-Read more details with examples of the process here
+Read more details and an example of the process here

-Our print circles are managed by Doug Lodge and Diana Wynn.
+Our print circles are managed by Diana Wynn and Doug Lodge.

 Our eCritique circles are managed by David Travis, Martyn Bennett and Mark Sims.